-4.17 Child criminal exploitation (CCE)
+4.16 Child criminal exploitation (CCE)

-As stated in 'KCSiE' (2020) CCE is a form of abuse that occurs where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into criminal activity.
+As stated in 'KCSiE' (2021) CCE is a form of abuse that occurs where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into criminal activity.

 As with CSE, this power imbalance can also be due to a range of factors including age, gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources.
-In some cases, the abuse will be in exchange for something the victim needs or wants and/or will be to the financial benefit or other advantage (such as increased status) of the perpetrator or facilitator.
+In some cases, the abuse will be in exchange for something the victim needs or wants and/or will be to the financial benefit or other advantage (such as increased status) of the perpetrator or facilitator and/or through violence or the threat of violence.
 The abuse can be perpetrated by individuals or groups, males or females, and children or adults and can include violence or the threat of violence.